mdekauwe/mdekauwe.github.io/people.md

 <img style="padding: 0px 10px 0px 0px; width: 25%; height: 50%; float: left;" align="middle" src="assets/img/me.jpg"/>

-Martin De Kauwe is a Senior Lecturer in the Climate Change Research Centre at the University of New South Wales.
-In August Martin will be moving to the University of Bristol to take up an Associate Professor position in the <a href="http://www.bristol.ac.uk/biology/" style="color:#16a085;">School of Biological Sciences</a>
+In August, Martin De Kauwe will be starting as an Associate Professor of Global Change Ecology at the <a href="http://www.bristol.ac.uk/biology/" style="color:#16a085;">University of Bristol</a>.
+Martin's research group will continue to be split between Bristol and Sydney for the next few years.

 <p> Martin is an Associate Editor of <a href="https://www.biogeosciences.net/" style="color:#16a085;">Biogeosciences</a> and a member of the Editorial Advisory Board for <a href="https://onlinelibrary.wiley.com/journal/13652486" style="color:#16a085;">Global Change Biology</a> and <a href="https://nph.onlinelibrary.wiley.com/journal/14698137" style="color:#16a085;">New Phytologist</a>.
-Martin is the co-chair of the leadership committee for the <a href="https://trac.nci.org.au/trac/cable/wiki" style="color:#16a085;">CABLE</a> land surface model.
+Martin is the former co-chair of the leadership committee for the <a href="https://trac.nci.org.au/trac/cable/wiki" style="color:#16a085;">CABLE</a> land surface model.
 Martin is also a member of the Scientific Steering Committee for the AmazonFACE experiment.</p>

 ### Research Positions